ibarlet/advanced_usage_stats/tournament_summaries/ADV_Revival_2/adv_revival_2_writeup.md

 Filtering all pokemon showing up in at least 5% of teams, I did a series of Fisher's Exact Tests to compare the win rates between teams that had that pokemon and teams that did not.

-Ultimately I found that there are 4 pokemon which have a statistically significant effect on win rates.
+Ultimately I found that there are 4 pokemon which have a statistically significant effect on win rates (after a Bonferroni correction).
 In the below table the odds ratio is how much more or less likely you are to win a game if you reveal one of the below pokemon.
 So in this case, having a (revealed) Heracross on your team makes you 0.66 times as likely to win as if you didn't have a revealed Heracross.

 |  Pokemon   | Odds Ratio | p-value  |